xiaoyinli0/codewithclaire/content/course/Scratch-Level-2/_index.md

 ---
-title: 📊 Learn Data Science
+title: 📊 Scratch Level 2
-linkTitle: Data Science
+linkTitle: Scratch Level 2
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: Scratch Level 2 introduces more advanced programming concepts and gives you the tools to create more complex programs.
-date: '2021-01-24'
+date: '2023-04-14'
 type: book
 tags:
   - current